 Such a new economic grouping, which some have called the G192, recently held its first meeting at the United Nations in New York.
-The meeting, which took place from June 25 to June 30 was officially titled "Conference on the World Financial and Economic Crisis and its Impact on Development."2

-Referred to as the G192 because it includes all 192 member nations of the United Nations, the meeting provided a sharp contrast to the more exclusive meetings of the G8 and G20 convened by the major economic powers.
+The meeting, which took place from June 25 to June 30 was officially titled "Conference on the World Financial and Economic Crisis and its Impact on Development."2 of the United Nations, the meeting provided a sharp contrast to the more exclusive meetings of the G8 and G20 convened by the major economic powers.
 The UN meeting provided a glimpse into how a more democratic process can lead to a better understanding of the global financial and economic crisis now plaguing the nations of the world.